The Arla Foods challenge:

 “How to secure relevance of dairy in the sustainable diets of the future?”

 Today we face a global challenge to transform our food systems and our food consumption patterns in order to secure a sustainable future.
-Agriculture is identified as one of the major contributors to global warming and puts pressure on limited planetary resources like freshwater and biodiversity and our diets have been pinpointed as possible levers of change.
-What we choose to eat and how that food is produced will be highly influential as the global population increases and becomes more wealthy.
+Agriculture has been identified as one of the major contributors to global warming and puts pressure on limited planetary resources like freshwater and biodiversity, and our diets have been pinpointed as possible levers of change.
+What we choose to eat and how that food is produced will be highly influential as the global population increases and becomes wealthier.

 Food consumption is a key factor for health.
-Our dietary choices are identified as the primary modifiable risk factor in many parts of the world for whether or not we live healthy.
-Current prevalence of undernutrition and obesity are today huge challenges, co-existing in developed and developing parts of the world.
+Our dietary choices are identified as the primary modifiable risk factor in many parts of the world; whether or not we live healthily.
+Current prevalence of malnutrition and obesity are huge challenges today, co-existing in both developed and developing parts of the world.

-The United Nations Food and Agricultural Organization has defined sustainable diets as diets being protective and respectful of biodiversity and ecosystems, culturally acceptable, accessible, economically fair and affordable; nutritionally adequate, safe and healthy, while optimizing natural and human resources.
-The multiple dimensions pose a great challenge to the food industry.
-Farmer owned Arla Foods is dedicated to further improving the sustainability performance of our value chain, from cow to consumer, and to continue to offer a wide range of healthy inspiring products that fits into a balanced and healthy diet.
+The United Nations Food and Agricultural Organization has defined sustainable diets as diets being protective and respectful of biodiversity and ecosystems, culturally acceptable, accessible, economically fair, and affordable, as well as nutritionally adequate, safe, and healthy, while optimizing natural and human resources.
+These multiple dimensions pose a great challenge to the food industry.
+Farmer-owned Arla Foods is dedicated to further improving the sustainability performance of our value chain, from cow to consumer, and to continue to offer a wide range of healthy inspiring products that fit into a balanced and healthy diet.
 We are convinced that responsibly and sustainably produced dairy products have the qualities required to contribute to sustainable diets.
-Not least because it is a food group, supplying affordable high-quality nutrients thereby delivering on food- and nutritional security for consumers.
+At the very least because it is a food group that supplies affordable, high-quality nutrients, thereby delivering on food and nutritional security for consumers.
 In addition, dairy production contributes substantially to people’s livelihoods globally.
-Thus dairy has significant socio-economic- as well as environmental impacts with many links to the UN Sustainable Development Goals.
+Thus, dairy has significant socioeconomic as well as environmental impact with many links to the UN Sustainable Development Goals.

-But how can we become more innovative and fulfil high expectations in a future marketplace?
+But how can we become more innovative and fulfill high expectations in a future marketplace?

 Speakers at the conference